Our Verdict

 Common questions about this comparison

-What is the main difference in resolution between the two projectors?
+What is the main difference in picture quality between these two projectors?

-The LTV-3000 Pro features true Native 4K resolution for superior sharpness, while the LTV-2500 uses 4K Pixel Shift technology to achieve a 4K image, which is very good but not truly native.
+The LTV-3000 Pro features Native 4K resolution for sharper, more detailed images, while the LTV-2500 uses 4K Pixel Shift, which simulates 4K resolution but isn't as precise as true native 4K.

-Do both projectors support advanced HDR formats like Dolby Vision and HDR10+?
+Do both projectors support advanced HDR and audio formats?

 Explore Other Categories